 Papery thin tunic keeps bulbs from drying out

 Sometime in winter, the leaves break through the soil.
-Then, approximately one month later, the flowering shoots begin to appear.
+Then approximately one month later, the flower buds begin to appear.

 At this stage in the process, the key thing to remember is: the flowers develop independently of the leaves.